Roblox (NYSE:RBLX) Price Target Cut to $40.00

-Roblox (NYSE:RBLX – Get Free Report) had its price objective reduced by investment analysts at Deutsche Bank Aktiengesellschaft from $55.00 to $40.00 in a report released on Friday, Benzinga reports.
+Roblox (NYSE:RBLX – Get Free Report) had its price target reduced by stock analysts at Needham & Company LLC from $55.00 to $40.00 in a note issued to investors on Friday, Benzinga reports.
 The firm currently has a “buy” rating on the stock.
-Deutsche Bank Aktiengesellschaft’s target price would indicate a potential upside of 27.19% from the company’s previous close.
+Needham & Company LLC’s price target points to a potential upside of 27.19% from the stock’s previous close.

-RBLX has been the topic of several other reports.
-BMO Capital Markets increased their target price on Roblox from $55.00 to $57.00 and gave the stock an “outperform” rating in a report on Thursday, February 8th.
-Benchmark restated a “buy” rating and issued a $50.00 target price on shares of Roblox in a research report on Tuesday, April 23rd.
-The Goldman Sachs Group upgraded shares of Roblox from a “sell” rating to a “neutral” rating and increased their price target for the stock from $35.00 to $48.00 in a research report on Thursday, February 8th.
-Wedbush lowered their price objective on shares of Roblox from $56.00 to $46.00 and set an “outperform” rating for the company in a research report on Friday.
-Finally, Moffett Nathanson raised Roblox from a “sell” rating to a “neutral” rating and reduced their target price for the company from $31.00 to $26.00 in a report on Friday.
-Five analysts have rated the stock with a hold rating, sixteen have given a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat, Roblox has a consensus rating of “Moderate Buy” and a consensus price target of $43.24.
+RBLX has been the subject of several other research reports.
+JPMorgan Chase & Co. upgraded shares of Roblox from a “neutral” rating to an “overweight” rating and increased their target price for the stock from $41.00 to $48.00 in a research note on Tuesday, April 23rd.
+BMO Capital Markets lifted their target price on shares of Roblox from $55.00 to $57.00 and gave the company an “outperform” rating in a report on Thursday, February 8th.
+Benchmark reissued a “buy” rating and set a $50.00 price target on shares of Roblox in a report on Tuesday, April 23rd.
+Wedbush lifted their price objective on Roblox from $53.00 to $56.00 and gave the company an “outperform” rating in a report on Thursday, February 8th.
+Finally, Moffett Nathanson raised Roblox from a “sell” rating to a “neutral” rating and cut their target price for the stock from $31.00 to $26.00 in a research note on Friday.
+Five equities research analysts have rated the stock with a hold rating, sixteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and an average price target of $43.24.

-Roblox (NYSE:RBLX – Get Free Report) last released its quarterly earnings results on Thursday, May 9th.
-The company reported ($0.43) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.53) by $0.10.
+Roblox (NYSE:RBLX – Get Free Report) last issued its earnings results on Thursday, May 9th.
+The company reported ($0.43) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.53) by $0.10.
 Roblox had a negative net margin of 39.19% and a negative return on equity of 980.82%.
-The company had revenue of $923.76 million during the quarter, compared to the consensus estimate of $918.85 million.
-During the same period in the previous year, the business earned ($0.44) earnings per share.
-The firm’s quarterly revenue was up 19.4% on a year-over-year basis.
-As a group, sell-side analysts predict that Roblox will post -2.04 earnings per share for the current year.
+The business had revenue of $923.76 million during the quarter, compared to analysts’ expectations of $918.85 million.
+During the same quarter in the prior year, the business posted ($0.44) EPS.
+The company’s revenue for the quarter was up 19.4% on a year-over-year basis.
+As a group, equities research analysts expect that Roblox will post -2.04 EPS for the current fiscal year.

-In related news, Director Gregory Baszucki sold 13,000 shares of the business’s stock in a transaction on Wednesday, April 24th.
+In other news, Director Gregory Baszucki sold 13,000 shares of the business’s stock in a transaction on Wednesday, April 24th.
+The stock was sold at an average price of $35.08, for a total value of $456,040.00.
+Following the completion of the transaction, the director now directly owns 9,747,603 shares of the company’s stock, valued at $341,945,913.24.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In other news, Director Gregory Baszucki sold 13,000 shares of the business’s stock in a transaction that occurred on Wednesday, April 24th.
 The shares were sold at an average price of $35.08, for a total value of $456,040.00.
-Following the sale, the director now owns 9,747,603 shares of the company’s stock, valued at $341,945,913.24.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-In other news, CFO Michael Guthrie sold 30,000 shares of the business’s stock in a transaction that occurred on Wednesday, April 3rd.
-The shares were sold at an average price of $36.06, for a total value of $1,081,800.00.
-Following the transaction, the chief financial officer now owns 396,709 shares in the company, valued at approximately $14,305,326.54.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Gregory Baszucki sold 13,000 shares of the company’s stock in a transaction on Wednesday, April 24th.
-The shares were sold at an average price of $35.08, for a total transaction of $456,040.00.
-Following the completion of the sale, the director now directly owns 9,747,603 shares in the company, valued at $341,945,913.24.
+Following the completion of the transaction, the director now owns 9,747,603 shares of the company’s stock, valued at $341,945,913.24.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, insider Mark Reinstra sold 4,000 shares of the company’s stock in a transaction that occurred on Wednesday, April 17th.
+The shares were sold at an average price of $36.69, for a total transaction of $146,760.00.
+Following the transaction, the insider now directly owns 359,453 shares in the company, valued at approximately $13,188,330.57.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 512,374 shares of company stock worth $20,809,338 in the last ninety days.
-Company insiders own 22.15% of the company’s stock.
+In the last 90 days, insiders have sold 512,374 shares of company stock valued at $20,809,338.
+22.15% of the stock is owned by corporate insiders.

 Roblox Corporation develops and operates an online entertainment platform in the United States and internationally.
 It offers Roblox Studio, a free toolset that allows developers and creators to build, publish, and operate 3D experiences, and other content; Roblox Client, an application that allows users to explore 3D experience; and Roblox Cloud, which provides services and infrastructure that power the platform.